angeloskath/simple-3dviz/README.md

 ## Keybord and Mouse Controls for the Scene Viewer

-When using the scene viewer via the `show(...)` fuction, it is possible to perform various actions either using the mouse of the keybord.
+When using the scene viewer via the `show` fuction, it is possible to perform various actions either using the mouse of the keybord.

 - Rotate: Press the left button click